 On average, half of the world’s soil C is found below 20 cm (Rumpel and Kogel-Knabner, 2011).
 However, only 30% of the world’s roots are found below 20 cm (Jobbagy and Jackson, 2000).
 In the central US, this phenomenon was observed as early as 1935 when Weaver found 41-74% of the total soil organic matter, but only 23-29% of the total root mass in a tallgrass prairie were below 20 cm.
 Similarly, Gill and colleagues (1999) found 77% of total soil organic matter, but only 43% of total root mass below 15 cm in a shortgrass steppe.
 Although this disproportionate relationship between root and soil C distribution has been known for some time, no widely accepted explanation exists to explain the magnitude of difference between the amount of C in the root pool and the amount of C in the soil pool (Gill et al. 1999, Rumpel and Kogel-Knabner 2011).

 Many factors interact to determine how much C is transferred between pools and how much C remains in a particular pool.
-Soil temperature, moisture, and O2 availability are the most important environmental variables controlling the rate of decomposition (Gill and Burke, 2002) and soil texture and existing soil C levels determine the length of time C remains in the soil (Six et al. 2002; Rasse et al. 2005).
+Soil temperature, moisture, O2 availability (Gill and Burke, 2002), and energy availability (Fontaine 2007) are important environmental variables controlling the rate of decomposition and soil texture and existing soil C levels determine the length of time C remains in the soil (Six et al. 2002; Rasse et al. 2005).
 The C:N ratio of the organic matter being decomposed also plays a key role in both the rate of decomposition and the fate of the decomposed organic matter, with higher C:N ratios leading to slower decomposition (Silver and Miya 2001) and fewer microbial by-products (Cotrufo 2015).
 Temperature, moisture, O2, soil texture, and soil C levels all vary with soil depth and contribute to partial explanations of the size discrepancy between root and soil C pools.
 However, previous studies that measured roots and/or organic matter with depth have neglected to report the change of root C:N ratio with depth (Tufekcioglu et al. 2003, Beniston et al. 2014).
 Carbon:N ratio differences between maize and prairie root C pools are also unknown.
 A more-detailed look at properties of root C pools is needed.

-We examined the belowground reconstruction of native vegetation on a Mollisol after >100 years of annual cropping to gain a unique perspective on characteristics of root inputs that would not necessarily be detected in established prairie systems, but that contribute to dynamics of the belowground ecosystem.
+We examined the belowground reconstruction over six years of native vegetation on a Mollisol after >100 years of annual cropping to gain a new perspective on characteristics of root inputs that would not necessarily be detected in established prairie systems, but that contribute to dynamics of the belowground ecosystem.
 We examined differences between maize and reconstructed prairie root pools to a depth of one meter to serve two separate, but related, purposes: 1) inform our understanding of the impacts of shifting millions of hectares from perennial to annual vegetation, and 2) contribute to an explanation of why levels of soil organic C found below 20 cm are greater than expected based on root distribution.
 In comparing the root C pool of a reconstructed prairie system to the root C pool of a maize cropping system we asked the following questions: 1) how does the quantity, distribution, and C:N ratio of the root C pool differ with depth and between these native perennial and non-native annual ecosystems?
-2) what do these differences in inputs tell us about the historical belowground ecosystem under which these soils developed and the systems under which these soils continue to change?
+2) what do these differences in inputs tell us about the differing effects of the perennial prairie ecosystem under which these soils developed and the annual cropping systems under which these soils continue to change?

 2 Materials and Methods